Bromsgrove Sporting F.C.: Attendances

 Being the in-spirit replacement of Bromsgrove Rovers, Sporting had a much higher average attendance than the other teams in the Midland Football League.
 Their inaugural season had a home average attendance of 293 and their average for 2016–17 was 671.
 This increased again in 2017–18 (league and cup combined) to 721.

-Sporting's record home attendance was on 11 March 2017 where 3,349 attended the FA Vase Semi-Final first leg match against Cleethorpes Town.
+Sporting's record home attendance was on 11 March 2017 where 3,349 attended the FA Vase Semi-final first leg match against Cleethorpes Town.
 The return leg a week later at Cleethorpes attracted a crowd of 1,154.
 Sporting's record home league attendance at the Victoria Ground to date was on 11 January 2020 when a crowd of 1,764 saw them beat Tamworth 1–0 in a Southern League Premier Central Division fixture.
 An away fixture in the MFL against ground tenants Worcester City on 26 December 2017 (also played at the Victoria Ground) attracted 1,672 fans.
 As mentioned above, although not strictly a 'home' fixture the Southern League Division One Central play-off final on 6 May 2019 attracted 2,943 supporters to the Victoria Ground.
-Before the Cleethorpes FA Vase match the best attended match Sporting had been involved in away from the Victoria Ground was 550 in the final of the Les James Challenge Cup on 6 May 2015 at Bescot Stadium, where they beat Southam United 3–2, with "The Rouslers" taking approximately 450 fans to Walsall..
-In 2017–18 the Worcestershire FA Senior Urn final against Lye Town at Kidderminster's Aggborough Stadium, won by Bromsgrove on penalties, attracted 642 spectators.
+Before the Cleethorpes FA Vase match the best attended match Sporting had been involved in away from the Victoria Ground was 550 in the final of the Les James Challenge Cup on 6 May 2015 at the Bescot Stadium, where they beat Southam United 3–2, with "The Rouslers" taking approximately 450 fans to Walsall..
+In 2017–18, the Worcestershire FA Senior Urn final against Lye Town at Kidderminster's Aggborough Stadium, won by Bromsgrove on penalties, attracted 642 spectators.

-In 2016–17 Sporting played at Step Six of the non-league pyramid, and had the highest average league attendance of any team at that level in the country.
+In the 2016–17 season, Sporting played at Step Six of the non-league pyramid, and had the highest average league attendance of any team at that level in the country.
 This achievement was repeated in 2017–18 at pyramid Step Five level with home league attendances averaging 777, and again in 2018-19 at Step Four level with home league gates averaging 952 (boosted to 1,090 with the inclusion of the play-off games), making Bromsgrove Sporting the 43rd best-supported team in non-League football.
-In the curtailed 2019-20 season at Step Three level (Southern League Premier Central Division) Sporting's 17 home league matches attracted an average of 979 supporters.
+In the curtailed 2019-20 season at Step Three level (Southern League Premier Central Division), Sporting's 17 home league matches attracted an average of 979 supporters.

 Despite the team's adverse results, the completed 2021-22 season saw only a modest reduction in home attendances, with the 27 league and cup matches at the Victoria Ground attracting an average of 849 supporters.
-The highest attendance was 3,219 for the FA Cup match against Grimsby Town.
+The highest attendance was 3,219 for the televised FA Cup match against Grimsby Town.
+The continuing trend in adverse results in the 2022-23 season did however see a notable decline in home attendances, with the 21 league matches at the Victoria Ground averaging just 636, the lowest for some seasons.
+Ten defeats in those 21 matches seemed to be an influencing factor.